MelleStarke/EH2023-G09-Project-MLNTMA/docs/source/index.rst

 a weighting system (Ditzler & Polikar, 2012).

 Our aim is to provide our peers with a resource that structures and highlights the relatively underdeveloped field of ML-based NTMA.
-We aim to identify, categorize, and evaluate the range of machine learning algorithms that have been applied in this field.
-Our focus includes an assessment of the effectiveness, accuracy, and practicality of these algorithms in real-world scenarios.
+We aim to illustrate and evaluate some elementary machine learning algorithms that have also been applied to this field.
 Our focus includes an assessment of the effectiveness, accuracy, and practicality of these algorithms in real-world scenarios.
 We aim to structure this information in an accessible and easily digestible format, by structuring it similarly to code documentation, which our users will be very familiar with.
 Furthermore,